jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 _"Man is a tool-making animal."_

-Benjamin Franklin
+—Benjamin Franklin

 _"We become what we behold.
 We shape our tools and thereafter our tools shape us."_

-Marshall McLuhan
+—Marshall McLuhan

 _"It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change."_

-Often attributed to Charles Darwin
+—Often attributed to Charles Darwin

 <!-- put in later in the book, helping readers recognize that their resistance to new technology is often just a generational perspective rather than an inherent limitation, thereby transforming what feels like a threatening future into a natural evolution we can consciously embrace via a new identity, politics, economics ie a new philosophy -->